DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch02/introducing-pythons-capabilities-and-wonders.md

 The [NumPy library](http://www.numpy.org/) provides the means for performing n-dimensional array manipulation, which is critical for data science work.
 The California Housing dataset used in the examples in Chapters 1 and 2 is ane example of an n-dimensional array, and you couldn't easily access it without NumPy functions that include support for linear algebra, Fourier transform, and random number generation ([see the listing of functions](http://docs.scipy.org/doc/numpy/reference/routines.html))

 * [NumPy user guide](https://numpy.org/doc/stable/user/index.html)

+#### Performing data analysis using pandas

+The [pandas library](http://pandas.pydata.org/) provides support for data structures and data analsysis tools.
+The library is optimized to perform data science tasks especially fast and efficiently.
+The basic principle behind pandas is to provide data analysis and modeling support for Python that is similar to other languages, such as R.